 We, at William & Mary Libraries, are committed to fostering an environment where diversity, inclusion and equity are viewed as fundamental to our mission.
 We strive to create a climate of belonging, which we believe promotes self-agency, participation, collaboration and innovation.

 Approximately 120 high-end PCs, each loaded with a large suite of productivity applications and specialized course software, are located on the first floor.
 Computers in the adjacent Learning Center classroom are available for use when classes are not scheduled.
 There are numerous open network ports for laptop connections, and each floor is configured for wireless access.
 Thirty-two group study rooms are located throughout the library for group collaboration and presentation practice.
-A makerspace provides multiple high-end 3D printers and a scanner for students to reserve.
+A makerspace provides multiple high-end 3D printers, sewing machine, vinyl cutter and button making machine for students to use.